Last Updated on November 29, 2022

-Hello I needed to ask a couple of ?s.
-Me and my husband just aren’t working out.
-He’s not giving me any money what so ever, basically all he does it put food in the house (that’s what he calls supporting me) and it’s only food he likes to eat.
-I’m stuck over here in Germany with no money or car; I’m trying to go back home to the states, basically get EROT.
+Hello, I needed to ask a couple of ?s.
+My husband and I just aren’t working out.
+He’s not giving me any money whatsoever; basically, all he does is put food in the house (that’s what he calls supporting me), and it’s only food he likes to eat.
+I’m stuck in Germany with no money or car; I’m trying to go back home to the states and get EROT.

-I’ve asked him to just send me home but he won’t; nor will he help with the EROT process because he’s collecting all the extra money if he’s getting any.
-What all do I have to do for this process to get completed the fastest way possible and how long does it take?
-And if I divorce him do I get BAH for a certain about time after the divorce?
+I’ve asked him to send me home, but he won’t, nor will he help with the EROT process because he’s collecting all the extra money if he’s getting any.
+What do I have to do to complete this process the fastest way possible, and how long does it take?
+And if I divorce him do I get BAH for a certain time after the divorce?

 Soldier Has Disappeared

 I cannot locate my military husband.
-He left me shortly after joining the military to ft hood texas……when i tried to call his battery, they refused to tell me any info.
-His UNIT is 600 miles from where i am living… I tried calling red cross…they told me they cannot tell me his whereabouts but they can give him a message to call me.
+He left me shortly after joining the military in Ft Hood, Texas……when I tried to call his battery; they refused to tell me any info.
+His UNIT is 600 miles from where I am living… I tried calling the Red Cross…they told me they cannot tell me his whereabouts, but they can give him a message to call me.
 He never did….He just stopped my BAH recently.
-What can i do?
-How can i get a divorce?
+What can I do?
+How can I get a divorce?
 I have no money or income.